equinor/fmu-tools/docs/nestedhybridgrid.rst

 The next step is to do a rescaling from the original geogrid to the merged grid using e.g. the RMS tool.
-Optionally the create_nested_hybrid_grid_upscale job can be used instead to also update upscaling mappings.
-This takes an additional input upscaling as a tuple of valid :class:`~xtgeo.GridProperty` (i,j,k) that maps from the geogrid to the input grid.
-This also returns a third value; a tuple of :class:`~xtgeo.GridProperty` with the updated mappings.
+Alternatively, if you already have upscaling mappings from the geogrid to the input grid, ``NestedHybridGrid`` can rewrite them to address the merged grid; see `Upscaling mappings`_ below.

 Further, we need to create NNC transmissibilities and generate file for flow simulator: